 Jewish languages are spoken exclusively or predominantly by Jewish populations.
-Though usually related to non-Jewish languages, they remain distinct and rooted in Jewish life.
-Since the ancient disappearance of Hebrew as a vernacular language and the beginning of the diaspora, Jews have spoken several dozen distinct languages wherever they have lived — from southern India to Uzbekistan, from Yemen to Morocco, from Portugal to the Caucasus.
+Though usually related to non-Jewish languages and at times better described as dialects, “registers”, or “repertoires”, they remain distinct and rooted in Jewish life.
+Since the ancient disappearance of Hebrew as a vernacular language and the beginning of the diaspora, Jews have spoken several dozen distinct language varieties wherever they have lived — from southern India to Uzbekistan, from Yemen to Morocco, from Portugal to the Caucasus.
 Hebrew and Aramaic persisted as holy languages largely reserved for prayer and study, and in daily life multilingualism became the norm.

 Due to recent successive waves of Jewish migration, the New York metropolitan area is now a major center of this endangered Jewish linguistic diversity.
-A 2012 census found that 85,000 New Yorkers speak Yiddish at home, but the real number rises into the hundreds of thousands in the greater metropolitan area.
-Ladino, with a traditional speaker base on the Lower East Side and sections of Brooklyn and the Bronx, is still spoken and understood by some.
-Tens of thousands of Bukhori speakers live in Queens and several thousand Juhuri speakers in Brooklyn, not far from the Syrian Jewish community where some still speak Judeo-Arabic.
-Speakers of the Judeo-Median languages of Iran live in the Long Island suburbs, including Great Neck and Roslyn.
+Some 85,000 New Yorkers, now overwhelmingly from the Hasidic communities of Brooklyn, report speaking Yiddish at home, with the number rising steeply if one includes the greater metropolitan area, the number of semi-speakers, and the growing Hasidic population.
+Ladino, with a speaker base initially on the Lower East Side and later in the outer boroughs and Long Island, is still spoken and understood by some.
+Many thousands of Bukhori speakers live in Queens and there are thought to be a few thousand who speak Juhuri in Brooklyn, not far from the Syrian Jewish community where some still speak Judeo-Arabic.
+Speakers of the Judeo-Median and Jewish Neo-Aramaic languages of Iran live in the Long Island suburbs, including Great Neck and Roslyn.

-The Jewish Languages Project has started by focusing on documenting the Jewish languages still spoken in New York—Yiddish, Hasidic Yiddish (emergent but little-studied), Ladino, Judeo-Arabic, Judeo-Median (Iran), Bukhori, Juhuri—and collecting information on other past and present Jewish languages, such as Judeo-Greek and Judeo-Aramaic, whenever possible.
-ELA is recording songs, stories, life histories, and conversations for the benefit of scholars, a broader public, and the communities themselves—bringing Jewish cultural diversity to new audiences and helping to preserve it for generations to come.
+The Jewish Languages Project focuses on documenting these languages through songs, stories, life histories, and conversations for the benefit of scholars, a broader public, and the communities themselves—bringing Jewish cultural diversity to new audiences and helping to preserve it for generations to come.

 Whether you are a speaker yourself, a partial speaker, or know someone who might be, we are always looking for more resources on lesser-known Jewish languages.
 Please get in touch!